deep-security/aws-config/README.md

 </tr>
 </table>

-During execution, this rule sign into the Deep Security API.
+During execution, this rule signs in to the Deep Security API.
 You should setup a dedicated API access account to do this.
 Deep Security contains a robust role-based access control (RBAC) framework which you can use to ensure that this set of credentials has the least amount of privileges to success.

 This rule requires view access to one or more computers within Deep Security.

 ### ds-IsInstanceClear

 Checks to see if the current instance is has any warnings, alerts, or errors in Deep Security.
-An instance is compliant if it does **not** have any warnings, alerts, or errors (a/k/a compliant which means everything is working as expected with no active security alerts).
+An instance is compliant if it does **not** have any warnings, alerts, or errors (a/k/a compliant, which means everything is working as expected with no active security alerts).

 #### Rule Parameters: